fleetingbytes/heman/README.md

 ## Comman Line Interface (CLI)

 Use `heman help` for instructions how to use the CLI.
+If a query results in one or more matches in the code registry, heman outputs the error code, error name, and the reference for each of the matches.

 ### Usage Examples